attrung/mlchain-public-travisci-test/docs/Client/general.md

 ```

 In the above example, we are having a request to the url http://localhost:5000/call/image_predict,
 where our input form is our image under variable <i> img </i> (19.png).
+This doesn't require you to build
+a separate <b> client.py </b> file.

-This results in the output of
+This also results in the output of

 ```json
 {"output": 4, "time": 0.0}
 ```

 Which is our model's response for the image.